NodeTogether/motivations/README.md

-# warmfuzzies
+# motivations
-> feel better
+> you can do it!

 ## usage

-1. install `warmfuzzies` and save it to your `package.json`:
+1. install `motivations` and save it to your `package.json`:

   ```
-  npm install warmfuzzies --save
+  npm install motivations --save
   ```

 2. require it in your application

    ```
-   const fuzzies = require('warmfuzzies');
+   const motivations = require('motivations');
    ```

-3. now you have a variable `fuzzies` that points to an array of compliments!
+3. now you have a variable `motivations` that points to an array of encouraging statements!